Intention: Toxin puzzle

 A well-known thought experiment concerning the relation between intention and action is the toxin puzzle due to Gregory Kavka.
 It involves a billionaire offering the agent one million dollars for forming the intention by the end of the day to drink a vial of toxin the following day.
 The toxin makes a person ill for one day but has no lasting effect otherwise.
 It does not matter whether the agent actually drinks the toxin the next day, all that matters is that they have the intention to do so by the end of today.
 The puzzle concerns the question of whether it is possible to really form this intention.
 The reason for doubting this is that once the agent has formed the intention and received the money, they have no reason anymore to actually drink the toxin: this step is optional.
-But if they know all along that they won't drink the toxin after all, it is highly questionable whether they can actually form the corresponding intention.
+But if they know all along that they will not drink the toxin after all, it is highly questionable whether they can actually form the corresponding intention.
 This is closely related to the idea that intending something entails believing that one will do it.
 But since the agent has no reason to actually do it once they have received the money, they would not believe that they would do it.
 This counts against the idea that they can intend it to begin with.

 Various philosophers agree that it is impossible to form this type of intention.
 Their goal is often to find a general principle explaining why this is the case.
 Various accounts focus on the idea that the reason to perform the action is absent when it is time to perform it.
 So the agent has a reason to form the intention today but not a reason to perform the action tomorrow.
 So the reason for forming the intention is different from the reason for performing the action.
 This is sometimes expressed by saying that the agent has the "wrong type of reason" to form the intention.
 On this account, it is impossible to form the intention because the right type of reason for the intention is derivative of the reason for the action itself, which is absent.

 But not everyone agrees that forming the intention is impossible.
 According to the rationalist solution, for example, it is possible to form the intention because there is a decisive reason to drink the toxin.
 The idea behind this approach is that there are two options today: (1) not form the intention and not drink the toxin or (2) form the intention and drink the toxin.
 Since the second option maximizes utility, it is rational to follow it and drink the toxin.
 The difficulty for this approach concerns explaining how the agent can hold onto their intention to drink the toxin after they have received the money.